dainryoo/HeartSense/README.md

 6. Press the Upload button (->)

 ## II.
 Processing
-1. Open HeartSense_demo.pde in Processing
+1. Open HeartSense.pde in Processing
 2. Make sure the Video library is added
 3. Press Run